mozilla-services/contile/CONTRIBUTING.md

   pass and the code has been reviewed.
 - Your patch should include new tests that cover your changes.
 It is your and your reviewer's responsibility to ensure your patch includes adequate tests.
+- If making changes that may impact performance, it is recommended to execute a load test.
+Please see [Load Testing Opt-In [load test: (abort|warn)]](test-engineering/load/README.md#opt-in-execution-in-staging-and-production) documentation for more information.
+- For more information on understanding the release process, please see relevant information contained in the [README.md](README.md#releasing-to-production) documentation.

 When submitting a PR:
 - You agree to license your code under the project's open source license